Caring.com

 • Understand the Reasons: Seek clear information on the reasons behind the eviction decision.
 Request a detailed explanation from community management to ensure you understand the situation and if other options were considered.

-• Consult with Their Doctor: Meet with your loved one's healthcare provider to assess their condition and behaviors.
-Medical insight may reveal underlying issues that, if addressed, could help prevent eviction.
+• Consult With Their Doctor: Meet with your loved one's doctor to assess their condition and behaviors.
+Medical insight may reveal underlying issues that could help prevent eviction.

 • Communicate with Community Management: Engage in open, respectful conversations with the management.
 Share your concerns, ask questions, and express your commitment to finding a solution for everyone.

-• Seek Mediation or Legal Advice: If needed, explore mediation or consult a legal professional experienced in elder care.
+• Seek Mediation or Legal Advice: If necessary, consider mediation or consult a lawyer experienced in elder care.
 They can clarify your rights, offer guidance, and support you through the eviction process.

 • Advocate for Your Loved One: Actively advocate for their rights and well-being.
-Stay involved in their care, attend meetings, and participate in discussions to prioritize their needs.
+Stay involved in their care by attending meetings and participating in discussions to prioritize their needs.

 Memory Care Communities for Aggressive Dementia Patients FAQ